MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-policies.md

   #### Description

-  Configures the proxy settings for Google Chrome.
+  Configures the proxy settings for Microsoft Edge.

-If you enable this policy, Google Chrome ignores all proxy-related options specified from the command line.
+If you enable this policy, Microsoft Edge ignores all proxy-related options specified from the command line.

 If you don't configure this policy, users can choose their own proxy settings.